hassaanyousafzai/LibrareaProject/README.md

-# Librairea: AI-Powered Bookshelf Organizer
+# Librarea: AI-Powered Bookshelf Organizer

-Librairea is an intelligent bookshelf organization tool that uses computer vision and AI to help you manage your physical book collection.
+Librarea is an intelligent bookshelf organization tool that uses computer vision and AI to help you manage your physical book collection.
 Simply upload a picture of your bookshelf, and Librairea will automatically detect, identify, and organize your books, providing you with a digital inventory and smart reorganization suggestions.

 ## Features